norbastic/AC.Library.Core/README.md

     );
 ```

-- Then call the SetParameter with the correct parameter and value:
+Execute the **SetParameter** method with the desired parameter and value:

 ```cs
     // Turn on the device